-Suicide Call Back Service is a nationwide service that provides 24/7 telephone, video and online professional counselling to people who are affected by suicide.
+Suicide Call Back Service is a nationwide service that provides professional 24/7 telephone and online counselling to people who are affected by suicide.

 Get immediate help now by selecting one of our counselling services below.

 Phone and online counselling is seen by many to be a helpful alternative to traditional face-to-face counselling because of its less confronting approach.
 Our professionally trained counsellors have specialist skills in working with suicide-related issues and they can help you to work through the pain and distress you may be feeling.Learn More

 Get help and support from our extensive list of suicide resources.
 We have information for anyone affected by suicide, including: Anyone who is feeling suicidal, is worried about someone, or has lost someone to suicide as well as information for health professionals supporting individuals.Learn More

 The Suicide Call Back Service is a free, professional, 24 hour seven days a week national counselling service that provides free telephone and online counselling.
 You can call us anywhere and anytime on 1300 659 467.Learn More

 Top Topics of 2018

 We are constantly striving to provide helpful resources and blog content that supports people dealing with suicide.
 This year we covered topics that address three key areas: Feeling suicidal, Worried about someone and Lost someone to suicide.
 So as we round out another year, we’re having a look back at the content and information our community found most useful throughout 2018.More

 Domestic violence is when one person in a relationship hurts the other person.
 The violence and abuse can be physical, verbal, sexual, social, economic, spiritual and psychological.
 Understand what the signs of domestic violence are.More